-In 2012, John Mainwaring generously donated 81 artworks from his private collection to USC Art Gallery via the Cultural Gifts Program.
+In 2012, John Mainwaring generously donated 81 artworks from his private collection to the University of the Sunshine Coast Art Gallery via the Cultural Gifts Program.
 From the late 1980s, John amassed a substantial collection of mostly Australian Indigenous art by artists such as Eubena Nampitjin, Gloria Petyarre, Mirdidingkingathi Juwarnda Sally Gabori, Janangoo Butcher Cherel, Netta Loogatha, and Elizabeth Nyumi Nungarrayi, much of which inspired his acclaimed architectural practice.

 Lilla Watson is an artist, activist and academic.
 Watson creates images using a burning technique where holes are burnt into the paper leaving scorch and smoke marks that complete the image.

 The artist explains, ‘I work solely from Aboriginal terms of reference.
 In that, I hopefully project the Murri understanding that people are much more spirit than matter.
 The pictures I create are like age-old pictures being pushed up from the earth, so I can be really pleased that I have a technique or process whereby I am using very basic natural elements of burning, scorching, and smoke marks.
 I don’t use any paint.’

 Lilla Watson in Marion Demozay Gatherings, Contemporary Aboriginal and Torres Strait Islander Art from Queensland, Australia, Keeaira Press, Southport, 2001.

 Eubena Nampitjin was an elder of the Wangkajunga people, a custodian of women’s law and a senior woman artist.
 She started painting in 1986, when women were becoming more broadly included in the growing art movement at Wirrimanu (Balgo).
 The surface of Kinyu is a metaphor for the surface of her Country.